tryigit/PlayIntegrityFix/README.md

 # Features
 + **Set motherboard to MP.**

-It detects your device's motherboard as the original motherboard.
+The phone software detects your device's motherboard as the original motherboard.

 + **Setting the motherboard Country to China**